AI & Automation in Communication

 The Quiet Role AI Is Playing in Making Multi-Utility Service Simpler

-Gas and multi-utility providers operate in one of the most complex service environments imaginable.
-Multiple services, differing regulations, and safety-critical interactions all sit within the same customer journey.
+Gas and multi-utility providers operate in one of the most demanding service environments around.
+Managing multiple services, complying with complex regulations, and ensuring safety — all while delivering a seamless experience — is no small task.

-Customers don’t see that complexity — nor should they.
-And increasingly, AI is being used to help organisations manage it more effectively.
+Customers don’t see that complexity — and nor should they.

 Supporting Safety-Critical Conversations